NitroVesper/Gats/README.md

 Past Versions:

 # Information
-This is the private Source of Gats Remake, made from 5 developers!
+This is the Source of Gats Remake, made from 5 developers!

 Please read GNU General Public License v3.0!